 Miller invokes the late naturalist Stephen Jay Gould’s discussion of our fascination with clear and easily identified “firsts” in history–because complexity and ambiguity in history (American history or natural history) is, well, complex and ambiguous.
 It’s hard to write nationalist narratives that start with, “This is a complicated story, as there were many factors that contributed to the rise/creation/invention of. . . “ Compare that to the clarity and simplicity of ”Betsy Ross made the first American flag!”
 It doesn’t matter if the clearer narrative is false–it’s clearer, and therefore much more memorable and repeatable and powerful.
 As Miller, quoting Gould, writes, “‘we seem to prefer the alternative model of origin by a moment of creation–for then we can have heroes and sacred places,’” 180.

 Miller is a dogged researcher, and the details she has mined from nearly every archival and secondary source on Revolution-era Philadelphia is truly remarkable.
-Her book begs the question–surprise!–as to how to write a scholarly biography about an individual who left no written records that were preserved?
+Her book demonstrates how to write a scholarly biography about an individual who left no written records that were preserved.
 Miller’s technique is to evoke vividly (and in as much detail as she can muster) Betsy’s world, and to explore meticulously Betsy’s likely reactions or thoughts at important turning points.
 Unfortunately, like most free women in colonial Anglo-America, Betsy appears in the historical record only when she gets married or has a child.
 (Advertisements for her shop give Miller more information than we have about most free women in this period.)
 So, Miller is left to build her story around the relatively greater details she can discover about the men in Betsy’s life–her father, her uncles, and her husbands.
 This, obviously, is a great danger for feminist biography–following the historical details can lead us into writing (once again!) about the men surrounding a female lead, rather than the woman herself.

 Given the choice between doing some men’s history in the service of women’s history, or not writing that history at all, I think the answer is clear.
 However, the danger of the men’s stories overwhelming the women’s or woman’s story is still something for feminist historians to consider.
 At a few points–for example, at the very beginning of the book in a few chapters on Betsy’s great-grandfather and his commitment to Quakerism, and at the end of the book with its focus on John Claypoole and his involvement in the Pennsylvania Abolition Society–I thought Miller was straying too far into the men’s history and away from Betsy, but as a fellow historian, I understand the pull.
 How could she not write about Claypoole’s strong interest in abolition, when she wants us to understand Betsy’s politics?
 How could she not write about Great-Grandfather’s Quakerism and prosperity when the Griscom family’s strained relationship to their faith and fortunes is such a big part of all of their stories?